Monotonic Stack Code Template

 }

-This is the template for solving problems using a monotonic queue.
+This is the template for solving problems using a monotonic stack.
 The for

-loop scans elements from back to front because we utilize a stack structure, pushing elements in reverse order, which results in popping them in the correct order.
+loop scans elements from back to front because we leverage the stack structure: pushing in reverse order results in popping in forward order.
 The while

-loop removes elements between two "taller" elements since their existence is meaningless; a "taller" element in front makes them impossible to be the next greater element for any subsequent incoming elements.
+loop eliminates elements between two "taller" elements since their presence is insignificant; a "taller" element in front blocks them, making them impossible to be the next greater element for any subsequent element.

-The time complexity of this algorithm is not immediately intuitive.
+The time complexity of this algorithm is not immediately apparent.
 If you see a for

-To analyze its time complexity, consider the whole process: there are n
+To analyze its time complexity, consider the process as a whole: there are n

 Problem Variations

-The code implementation of a monotonic stack is relatively straightforward.
-Let’s look at some specific problems.
+The implementation of a monotonic stack is quite simple.
+Let's look at some specific problems.

 496. Next Greater Element I